DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

   ignored, because the assumption is that if you specify the certificate, you trust it.

+* The `issuer-name-style` property is meaningful only if the incoming signed document includes a `KeyInfo` element, which wraps an `X509IssuerSerial` element.
+Signers can use a brief form, specifying only the CN of the issuer (e.g. `CN=xxx`), or a full DN style, of a structure similar to `CN=xxx,O=xxx,L=xxx,ST=xxx,C=US`.
+By default the callout will infer the appropriate name style.
+Specify either `CN` or `DN` here to force the callout to use a particular style.

 * With the `max-lifetime` property, you can configure the policy to reject a signature that has a lifetime greater, say, 5 minutes.
 The maximum lifetime of a signed documented is computed from the asserted (and, ideally signed)